8 Big Remodeling Ideas for Small Spaces

 Finally and most importantly, maximize your light.
 Natural light can work wonders.
 It brightens dark dingy rooms, adds energy to your home, and can even help improve your health.

-Make the most of the light you have in your home by opting for paler colors that reflect light.
-This doesn’t necessarily mean you have to choose an entirely unsaturated color palette for wall paints, flooring, and dĂ©cor — though doing so always helps — but it does mean you should design your home to consciously introduce more outdoor light through windows, glass doors, and solar tubes.
-You can also maximize light (and thereby your visual space) by strategically placing mirrors.
-Mirrors can add brightness by bouncing light from your window into other areas of the room.
+Make the most of the light you have in your home by opting for pale colors that reflect light.
+This doesn’t necessarily mean you have to choose an entirely unsaturated color palette for wall paints, flooring, and dĂ©cor — but it does mean you should design your home to consciously introduce more outdoor light through windows, glass doors, and solar tubes.
+You can also maximize natural light by strategically placing mirrors, which can add brightness by bouncing light from your window into other areas of the room.

 As important as natural light is, you don’t want to overlook installed lighting.
-Keep in mind, however, that what you want is not just more lighting, but the right kind of lighting.
+Consider the needs of your room when choosing the type of lighting.
 This is particularly important in your kitchen.
 It’s essential to have great task lighting so you can see while chopping, sauteing, or washing dishes.
-You’ll also want good under-counter lighting so that you can see when you’re working under a counter that would otherwise block light.
+You’ll also want good under-counter lighting so that you can see when you’re working in spaces that would otherwise block light.

 Pendant lighting is helpful over tables or kitchen islands and it also adds a bit of elegance to the room.
 Adding recessed lighting, particularly dimmable lighting, is another nice touch that allows you to have plenty of light when you’re working in the kitchen — and then lets you create a softer mood by dimming the lights.

 Want to see these ideas in action?
 Copper Sky Design + Remodel has been designing beautiful, efficient spaces for almost two decades.
 We put a premium on customer satisfaction, dedicating ourselves to creating homes that look good and feel good.
-Whether you want a small space makeover, porch addition, or historic home renovation, the Copper Sky team has services and experience you need to get the job done.
+Whether you want a small space makeover, porch addition, or historic home renovation in Atlanta, the Copper Sky Design + Remodel team has the services and experience you need to get the job done.
 Get started today.

 INTERESTED IN A HOME REMODELING QUOTE?